 '''

-Create a channel and write the genesis block to a file.

-Usage:

-peer channel create [flags]

--c, --channelID string In case of a newChain command, the channel ID to create.

-→It must be all lower case, less than 250 characters long and match the regular.

-\rightarrowexpression: [a-z][a-z0-9.-]

 -f, --file string

 Configuration transaction file generated by a tool such

 →as configtxgen for submitting to orderer

 -h, --help

 help for create

---outputBlock string The path to write the genesis block for the channel...
+--outputBlock string The path to write the genesis block for the channel.

--t, --timeout duration

-Channel creation timeout (default 10s)
+-t, --timeout duration Channel creation timeout (default 10s)

 Global Flags:

 --cafile string

-Path to file containing PEM-encoded.
+Path to file containing PEM-encoded

 →trusted certificate(s) for the ordering endpoint

-(continues on next page)

-'''

-'''
+Path to file containing PEM-encoded X509

 --certfile string

-Path to file containing PEM-encoded X509...

 →public key to use for mutual TLS communication with the orderer endpoint

+--clientauth

 Use mutual TLS when communicating with

---clientauth

-\rightarrowthe orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

 →private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when

-\rightarrowvalidating the TLS connection to the orderer.
+⇒validating the TLS connection to the orderer.

 --tls

-Use TLS when communicating with the
+Use TLS when communicating with the...

 →orderer endpoint

 '''